withfig/plugins/CONTRIBUTING.md

-# Contributing Guide
+# 😎 Contributing Guide

-This guide will help you set up the Fig development environment & write your first plugin spec in < 2 minutes.
+This guide will help you set up the Fig development environment, write your first plugin spec, and contribute it! 🚀

-## Overview
+## Plugin Spec Overview

-A plugin spec is comprised of three components:
+A plugin spec is a _declarative_ schema comprised of three components:

 1. **[Metadata](plugins_schema.md)**: Information that is displayed in the "Summary" tab of a Plugin's preview page.
 This includes details like the plugin author, title, description, screenshots, keywords etc
 2. **[Installation](installation_schema.md)**:  The steps that Fig must take to download and install a plugin on behalf a user.
 This includes where the plugin should be installed from (e.g. which GitHub repo), which specific files should be downloaded, and what information needs to be soruced in a user's dotfiles.
 3. **[Configuration](configuration_schema.md)**: All of the settings/options for a plugin that can be modified by a user.
 Each configuration lets you customize how it should be displayed (e.g. an input box, checkbox, or multiselect), what the default is, and how it should be compiled to a shell script.
 These configurations are displayed in the "Configuration" tab of the Plugin's preview page.

-Please click on the links above for the full schema and descriptions for each
+Please click on the links above for the full schema and descriptions for each.

 ## Getting Started